leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 #print foo
 ```

-We can omit the type when Lean has enough information to infer it:
+You can omit the type when Lean has enough information to infer it:

 ```lean
 def foo :=